Introduction: Strategies to reduce transport emissions

 But should governments also provide direct financial support to EV buyers to help offset still-high purchase prices?
 This is less clear-cut.
 On the one hand, there’s a clear analogy with the direct support provided to purchasers of residential solar panels, that helped drive the substantial drop in prices over the past decade.
 It has to be remembered, though, that a household installing solar panels imposes little cost or inconvenience on others.
 It’s quite different with private car use, because—electric or not—putting more cars on the road has negative knock-on effects for motorists and non-motorists alike.

 Subsidies to vehicle purchasers have none of the beneficial side effects of the measures above in making cities less dependent on private car travel.
 Instead there’s a danger the subsidy, like a drop in petrol prices, drives an increase in car traffic with negative consequences for congestion, road trauma, walkable environments and even pollution (since toxic particulates arising from tyres, brake linings and road surfaces arise just as much with EVs as with IC vehicles).
 This is even more true of the various ‘boutique’ incentives provided in some countries like Norway, such as giving EV owners free parking privileges or allowing EVs to use bus lanes.
 In Norway this has been balanced with initiatives such as banning cars in Oslo’s city centre and rolling out a network of bike lanes, that explicitly redistribute road space from motorists to other uses.
+(Thus, many of the bus lanes that EVs are given preferential access to are actually former car lanes reallocated following reductions in traffic after 2015.)
 But in the absence of serious measures to reduce car dependence, EV incentives that chip away at the necessary supports for alternatives to car use can do more harm by undermining those alternatives than the good they do in promoting fuel switching by vehicle owners.

 Operating costs and excise: who pays for road use?

 If one compares just the operating costs of EVs and IC vehicles—those that motorists have to pay again and again, and not just once—it’s pretty clear that EV users are on to a winner.
-With IC car fuel economy running at around 10 litres per 100km on average and petrol prices around $1.20 to $1.60 per litre, the fuel cost alone to run an IC car is typically around 15 cents/km.
+With IC car fuel economy running at 11 litres per 100km on average (a figure that has barely changed in decades) and petrol prices around $1.20 to $1.60 per litre, the fuel cost alone to run an IC car is typically around 15 cents/km.
 By comparison, EV cars consume around 200 watt-hours per km and the most efficient can go as low as 110Wh/km (below which we are really talking about motor scooters rather than cars).
 Charging from one’s own solar panels involves an opportunity cost equal to the feed-in tariff of typically 7c to 11c/kWh, while in the worst case charging is at the retail electricity rate which is (using the Victorian default offer as a benchmark) 25c to 30c/kWh.
 Putting these together gives an EV running cost excluding road charges of between 1 and 6 cents/km, less than half that for a typical IC car even on worst-case assumptions.

 As another page explains in detail, this tax is not formally dedicated or ‘hypothecated’ to road construction and maintenance, and comes nowhere close to matching the well over $20 billion that Australian governments spend each year on roads.
 What it does represent is a contribution by road users to the revenue ‘pot’ from which governments must draw to fund a road system used predominantly for private car transport.
 Every dollar contributed directly by road users in this way means one dollar less that has to be raised from those who do not derive the same benefit from the road system—from those who seldom drive, whether they are habitual walkers, cyclists or public transport users, or have less need or desire to go places, or are already disadvantaged in their access to transport services.

-It is these non-driving or ‘car-light’ populations we should have in mind when it is proposed that EV users (whose use of the road system is expected to be no less than if they were driving an IC car) make a partial contribution to replace the 5c/km they are not required to pay in fuel tax.
-As of 2021 the governments of Victoria and South Australia levy a 2.5c/km charge for EVs (calculated annually on odometer readings), and the NSW government is reported to be considering a similar move.
+It is these non-driving or ‘car-light’ populations we should have in mind when it is proposed that EV users (whose use of the road system is expected to be no less than if they were driving an IC car) make a partial contribution to replace the 6c/km they are not required to pay in fuel tax.
+As of July 2021 the Victorian government levies a 2.5c/km charge for EVs (calculated annually on odometer readings), with the South Australian government planning to follow suit in 2022 and the NSW government proposing a similar charge to apply from 2027.
 These charges increase the on-road operating cost of an EV to between 4 and 9 cents per kilometre—still a sizeable discount on the 15 cents paid for driving a typical IC vehicle.

 The Claim: EV owners already contribute more

-The levying of a road user charge for EVs to (partially) replace petrol tax drew substantial concern from EV advocates and environmentalists when announced in 2020.
+The levying of a road user charge for EVs to (partially) replace petrol tax drew substantial concern from EV advocates and environmentalists when first announced by SA and then Victoria in 2020.
 There was a good deal more to this than just special pleading: a principled objection was raised that governments were imposing extra ownership costs on EVs when—it is alleged—EV owners can already expect to contribute more in tax revenue than IC vehicle owners.

 The source of this claim is a 2020 report produced by accounting firm EY for the Electric Vehicle Council (the peak body for the EV industry).
 The purpose of this report was not actually to highlight the tax impost on EV owners so much as to argue the value of the EV industry to the Australian economy.
 (As such it’s a valuable corrective to the ridiculous claims made by government MPs during the 2019 Federal election campaign that the Labor opposition’s electric vehicle support measures would “end the weekend”.)
 But its claim that EV purchasers contribute more than IC purchasers to public revenue has fed the notion that EV owners are overtaxed—contrary to the picture of big operating cost savings laid out above.